plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-save-export-and-share.md

       img: "![Embed pop-up](../static/images/how-to-save-export-and-share/Embed_Pop_Up.png)"
     - copy: "Last but not least, you can also share your plot on social media!
 Simply click on the Facebook, Twitter, and Google Plus icons."
       img: "![Social media icons](../static/images/how-to-save-export-and-share/Social_Media_Icons.png)"
-    - copy: "For more information on how sharing works, including the difference between private, public and secret sharing, click [here](http://help.plot.ly/how-sharing-works-in-plotly/)."

 ---